RavinduMPK/Carbon-Emission-Monitoring-and-Controlling-System/README.md

 ## Technical Limitation

-Due to technical limitations in designing and procuring Terahertz range antennas, physical implementation of the system is not feasible.
-However, the proposal outlines a robust conceptual framework.
+Due to technical limitations in designing and procuring Terahertz range antennas, physical implementation of the system was not feasible in Sri Lanka.
+Because, in our lab, we can't get that much of precision when design the antenna.
+And also, we couldn't able to buy one because those are very expensive.

 ## Contact Information

 For inquiries or more information about this project proposal, please contact us:
-- Email: [your_email@example.com]
+- Email: [ravindumadushan005@gmail.com]
-- LinkedIn: [Your LinkedIn Profile URL]
+- LinkedIn: [linkedin.com/in/ravindu-madushan-b5b078217]

 ---

-[Optional: Add any acknowledgments, credits, or additional notes.]